OPRAH'S DEAD SON

 "There's no fool like an old fool," Oprah answers.

 Giselle fills the cups, passes them around, and sits on the hooked rug next to Abraham.
-Her father-in-law toasts her across the room, then asks, in his smug, twinkly-eyed way, "What do you know about this?"
+He pulls a big green beanbag pillow over for her to lean on and snuggles his arm around her shoulders, being careful not to pull her hair.
+Her father-in-law lifts his teacup in a kind of toast from across the room, then asks, in his smug, twinkly-eyed way, "What do you know about this?"

 "The tea?
 It's green.
 It's green tea," Giselle says.